adslbarxatov/xash3d-for-ESHQ/README.md

 3. 'func_door_rotating' bug: incorrect collision if door has 'Ox' and/or 'Oy' flags.

-4. Engine sometime fails on maps with high NPC activity and/or high blood level.
+4. Engine sometime fails on maps with high NPC activity and/or high blood level (probably, comes from bullsquid code; probably, fixed).

 But we believe that it is not serious problem for now.
 #